 Self-directed learners come in all ages, cultures, and levels of capability.
 Malcolm Knowles, known for postulating the theory of andragogy, defined the concept of self-directed learning as follows:

 “In its broadest meaning, self-directed learning describes a process in which individuals take the initiative, with or without the help of others, in diagnosing their learning needs, formulating learning goals, identifying human and material resources for learning, choosing and implementing appropriate learning strategies, and evaluating learning outcomes.” (from Infoed.org)

 Self-directed learning can theoretically be initiated by putting two different factors into place: a readiness to learn and a willingness to learn.

 Ultimately our goal in education is to equip our learners to think for themselves in order to build successful and prosperous lives beyond school.
-Knowing some essential self-directed learning questions to use any time a desire or need for learning happens is key in making this happen.
-Since the journey of learning never really ends, being both ready and willing to learn at any time will make that journey much smoother and much more fulfilling.
+Knowing some essential self-directed learning questions like the ones below are a step in the right direction.

 A Framework for 10 Self-Directed Learning Questions